Optimal investment for participating insurance contracts under VaR-Regulation: Unconstrained problem

-where $U$ is a utility function satisfying condition (AE) and the integrability assumption (U).
-Note that the insurer's payoff is positive almost surely and hence, the use of an $S$-shaped utility function is not needed.
-Moreover, as mentioned above, the classical martingale method can not be directly applied for \eqref{eq:unconst.1} because the derived utility function $\wt{U}^p:=U \circ V_E^p$ is neither concave nor differentiable.
-Motivated by non-linear compensation schemes for a fund manager, the maximizing the utility of terminal wealth for {\it non-concave utility} functions has been considered by many authors e.g., \cite{carpenter2000, karoui2005, carassus2009,reichlin2013,bichuch2014}.
-Similar characterisations can be found in \cite{larsen2005,mahayni2015,bernard2015} where non-linear contract payoffs or changing preferences are considered.
-Let us briefly summarize the basic ideas of the concavification method which relies on convex analysis.
+As mentioned above, the derived utility function $\wt{U}^{\cS,j,\kappa}$ is neither concave nor differentiable.
+Motivated by non-linear compensation schemes for a fund manager, the maximization of the utility of terminal wealth for {\it non-concave utility} functions has been considered in \cite{carpenter2000, karoui2005, carassus2009,reichlin2013,bichuch2014}.
+Similar characterizations can be found in \cite{larsen2005,mahayni2015} where non-linear contract payoffs or changing preferences are considered.

-{\bf Convex conjugate}: Intuitively, the convex conjugate of $\wt{U}^p$ can be related to a family of upper-half hyperplanes whose intersection equals to the region below the graph of $\wt{U}^p$.
-In particular, each member of this family is the smallest affine function of the form $xy+c$ which dominate $\wt{U}^p$, i.e.,